projectacrn/acrn-hypervisor/misc/acrn-manager/README.rst

 ``/dev/null``).
 Use the ``-t`` option to direct messages to ``stdout``, useful for debugging.

-The ``acrnd`` daemon stores pending UOS work to ``/usr/share/acrn/conf/timer_list`` and sets an RTC timer to wake up the SOS or bring the SOS back up again.
+The ``acrnd`` daemon stores pending User VM work to ``/usr/share/acrn/conf/timer_list`` and sets an RTC timer to wake up the Service VM or bring the Service VM back up again.
-When ``acrnd`` daemon is restarted, it restores the previously saved timer list and launches the UOSs at the right time.
+When ``acrnd`` daemon is restarted, it restores the previously saved timer list and launches the User VMs at the right time.

-A ``systemd`` service file (``acrnd.service``) is installed by default that will start the ``acrnd`` daemon when the Service OS comes up.
+A ``systemd`` service file (``acrnd.service``) is installed by default that will start the ``acrnd`` daemon when the Service VM (Linux-based) comes up.
 You can restart/stop acrnd service using ``systemctl``

 .. note::